-The refining process is a little bit complicated, and it also depends on the type of precious metal that needs to be refined.
-These are the general steps and what you can expect when you send your metal scrap to a refinery:
+The refining process is a little bit complicated as its dependent on the type of precious metal that needs to be refined.
+The following are the general refining steps and what you can expect when you send in your metal scrap to a refinery:

-Receiving the materials: When you send your material to the refinery, the first stage of the process is the weighting of the lot.
-If you work with a responsible refiner, like Core Scientific, the metal scrap is opened in a secure area, weighed, and photographed.
-Then, the lots are assigned a unique identification number and stored in a secure location until their time to be processed.
+Receiving the materials: When you send your material to the refinery, the first stage of the process is weighing each lot.
+If you work with a responsible refiner, the metal scrap is opened in a secure area, weighed, and photographed.
+Then, each lot is assigned a unique identification number and then stored in a secure location until it’s time for processing.

-Stone removal: If you sent in a batch of jewelry, it might be necessary to remove the precious stones before processing the metals.
+Stone removal: If you sent in jewelry to be refined, it might be necessary to remove the precious stones before processing the metals.
 This is usually done through a chemical process involving a substance called Acqua Regia.
-In Core Scientific, we do this in our secure in-house laboratory, using Acqua Regia and acid digestion to carefully extract the precious stones from your jewelry.
+At Core Scientific, we do this in our secure in-house laboratory, using Acqua Regia and acid digestion to carefully extract the precious stones from your jewelry.

-Processing and melting: The first step to refine metals, like gold, silver, platinum, and palladium, is melting the materials in an induction furnace or by a blowtorch, depending on the type of metal.
-Also, a purifying agent is added during this part of the process.
-The following step is mixing the molten material to ensure that the sample is uniform and representative.
+Processing and melting: Once the metals are received and any jewels are removed, gold, silver, platinum, and/or palladium, is melted in an induction furnace or using a blowtorch; the method for melting depends on the type of metal.
+During this part of the process, a purifying agent is also added when mixing the molten material to ensure that the sample is uniform and representative.
 At this point, a serious refiner like Core Scientific takes a sample using the Pin Tube Sampling method while the metal is still molten, to be sure that the sample is 100% homogeneous.
 Then the liquid metal is poured into a mold and left to solidify.
 Some refineries wait for the metal to be solid to take a sample with the drilling method, which is less accurate.

-Fire Assay and Atomic Absorption Spectrometry Analysis: The most used technique is the fire assay, which is recognized as very accurate and is the reference for the industry.
-This is a long and complex analysis, but it gives a result with an accuracy of two parts per thousand.
-At Core Scientific, we combine this method with ICP and atomic absorption technology, which can measure in parts per billion, ensuring that we are paying for every bit of your precious metal.
+Fire Assay and Atomic Absorption Spectrometry Analysis: The most used analysis technique is the fire assay, which is recognized as very accurate.
+This is a long and complex analysis, but it delivers a result with an accuracy of two parts per thousand.
+At Core Scientific, we combine this method with ICP and atomic absorption technology, which can measure in parts per billion to ensure that we are compensating for every bit of your precious metal.
 We do this in our safe on-site laboratory, which reflects the highest standards of the industry.

-As you have seen, the process of refining precious metals is directly connected to precious metal recycling.
-This is the reason why we use that term.
-You can recycle precious metals by sending them to a precious metal refinery, where they will process your material and after you receive your settlement, will go an extra step to recover the precious metals to get them back on the market.
-The most important thing is to partner with the right precious metal refinery to assure that you will work with a trustworthy company and get the highest value on your material.
+The process of refining precious metals is directly connected to precious metal recycling.
+Precious metals are recycled by sending them to a precious metal refinery, where they will process your material and pay you with a settlement.
+We will go an extra step in the recycling process to recover the precious metals to get them back on the market.
+The most important thing is to partner with the right precious metal refinery to assure that you are working with a trustworthy company and that you will get the highest value on your material.

 What is the best precious metal refinery?

-It surely sounds salesy to be the writer of this post and make this claim, but we do believe we are the leaders in the industry and the best precious metal refinery in North America.
-We have been recognized as an INC 5,000 company, one of the fastest private-growing companies in the USA, and we got this far by providing the highest returns in the industry and full transparency.
-Not only our advanced technologies and unique refining process beat our competitors, but we provide a customer portal where you will be able to track current and historical settlement records from one or multiple locations, from the moment we receive your lots until you receive your payments, see pictures of your material, see assay reports and verify weights.
+As leaders in the industry as the best precious metal refinery in North America, we have been recognized as an INC 5,000 company.
+INC 5,000 companies are among the fastest private-growing companies in the USA.
+Core Scientific’s success stems from providing the highest returns in the industry and full transparency to our customers.
+Not only our advanced technologies and unique refining process beat our competitors, but we uniquely utilize our customer portal.
+The portal is where you will be able to track current and historical settlement records from one or multiple locations, from the moment we receive your lots until you receive your payments, see pictures of your material, understand assay reports, and verify metal weights.